 She takes the dressing-gown off the bed and goes into the bathroom, leaving the door open.

-You can see in all of these small excerpts how much these parantheticals add to or alter the course of the action.
+You can see in all of these small excerpts how much these parentheticals add to or alter the course of the action.
 Smiling while saying “I don’t understand what you mean” adds in a swathe of subtext that wouldn’t be there otherwise.
-It is important to note as well that there are two schools of thought when it comes to these sorts of stage directions.
-I am going to lay out both options for you and you can choose what works for you!
+But perhaps one of the most important performance directions is…

-As it sounds, this approach says: if the script tells you to cry on the fifth line of Act 2 you cry on the fifth line of Act 2 come hell or high water!
+Exactly as it sounds.
+This approach says: if the script tells you to cry on the fifth line of Act 2, you cry on the fifth line of Act 2 come hell or high water!
 It is the challenge of the work for you, the actor, to bring your emotional vulnerability and bring it to life on cue!
 The writer has given you everything you need to do this and it is up to you to get inside the given circumstances of the character and execute their emotional journey as specified in the work, to the letter!